CpServiceSpb/OpenSSLOcsp/README.txt

 Some optimization of code may be required.

-P. S. Also CGI (sh) script (tested at Ubuntu) is ready as Aoache2 site config allows to
+P. S. Also CGI (sh) script (tested at Ubuntu) is ready as Apache2 site config allows to accept Ocsp requests from clients, feeds it to OSSL at Ocsp responder (don' t matter at "current" or "new" mode) , takes back returned responce (answer) and send it to clients, make requests logging during it.
+Fow Windows (2008), such script is ready partially.
+Such script may be provided (by me) by e-mail requests.